 In 2014, Christianna wrote, directed and produced her second short film, Darryl, which premiered at the GI Film Festival in 2016 and has screened at several other film festivals to date.
 Darryl has won awards for Best Female Director and Best International Drama, and has been licensed by VetStreamTV.

-Christianna’s fourth directing venture, Solstice Ranch premiered at LA Shorts Fest 2018 and stars Wil and Grace’s Ryan Pinkston, The Real O’Neals’ Matt Shively and Marlon star, Essence Atkins.
-Recently, Christianna was hired to direct a series of narrative shorts for the Pasadena Community Foundation and is in pre-production on the second film in that series.
-In September 2018, she directed the season finale of the web series, Grow the F*ck Up starring Courtney Sauls and Samantha Smart (Dear White People-TV).
+Christianna’s fourth directing venture, Solstice Ranch, featuring film and television veteran Essence Atkins, premiered at LA Shorts Fest 2018 and won her a Best Director Award at the Oregon Shorts Film Festival in 2019.
+In 2018, Christianna was hired to direct a series of short films for the Pasadena Community Foundation and recently wrapped the season finale of the web series, Grow the F*ck Up starring Courtney Sauls and Samantha Smart (Dear White People, Netflix).
+She is presently in pre-production on a film based on a story by novelist Bobbie Beccera, slated to shoot in summer, 2019.

 Christianna continues to create original content with a focus on socially and culturally relevant themes and subject matter.